asurati/wip.src/content/post/2023-08-07-cpp-nested-replacement-ambiguity.md

 ---

-*Section 6.10.4.4* of the document defines these options/behaviors as `unspecified behavior`:
+*Section 6.10.4.4* of the document declares these options/behaviors as `unspecified behavior`:

 > behavior, that results from the use of an unspecified value, or other